Azure managed applications overview

 Advantages of managed applications

 Managed applications reduce barriers to consumers using your solutions.
-They do not need expertise in cloud infrastructure to use your solution.
-Consumers have limited access to the critical resources.
-They do not need to worry about making a mistake when managing it.
+They don't need expertise in cloud infrastructure to use your solution.
+Consumers have limited access to the critical resources, don't need to worry about making a mistake when managing it.

 Managed applications enable you to establish an ongoing relationship with your consumers.
 You define terms for managing the application, and all charges are handled through Azure billing.

 For IT teams, managed applications enable you to offer pre-approved solutions to users in the organization.
-You ensure these solutions are compliant with organizational standards.
+You know these solutions are compliant with organizational standards.

 Types of managed applications